danielpclark/clock_window/README.md

 ```

 To execute just run `clock_window` .
 If you put this script in your executable path then the **timelog.json** file should appear in whatever folder you run it from.

+# Contributing

+Feel free to contribute!
+We're looking for additional OS support by people who use different operating systems.

 ## The MIT License (MIT)
 Copyright (c) 2016 Daniel P. Clark